 Do you have a space in your home that makes you crazy every time you look at it?
 I did!
 The stair rail leading to my basement always looked dirty because it was covered in stains.
-Anything but pretty!
-Using chalk paint to transform ugly stair railing saved the day!
+Not pretty!
+Chalk paint was used to transform the ugly stair railing with no need to sand!

 The before pictures don't look absolutely horrible until you get an up close peek.

 Now take a look at an up close view.
 See what I mean?

 You are probably thinking I just didn't clean them well.

 That is only partly accurate. 😉

 I used to wipe the railing weekly.
 On several occasions, I tried to get the markings and stains off with no luck.

 The paint was patchy, faded and there were several stains that couldn't be wiped away.

 So, of course, chalk paint came to the rescue for me yet again.